Sustainable City Committee

 Compensation - A Sustainable City Committee Member receives no compensation.

-Resources - The City of Signal Hill became a signatory city to the Urban Environmental Accords on February 3, 2009 when the City Council approved an Action Plan for the Sustainable City Committee and authorized the Mayor to sign the U.S. Mayors Climate Protection Agreement.
+Background - The City of Signal Hill became a signatory city to the Urban Environmental Accords on February 3, 2009 when the City Council approved an Action Plan for the Sustainable City Committee and authorized the Mayor to sign the U.S. Mayors Climate Protection Agreement.
 The Accords provide a set of 21 actions for cities to take as first steps toward addressing urban sustainability and providing a clean, healthy and safe environment for all members of society.

 Sustainability Award Program